juhztyn/selenium-framework/README.md

 # BDD Selenium Cucumber Framework

-A Behavior-Driven Development (BDD) framework using Selenium, Cucumber, and TestNG for automating UI tests, following best practices like the Page Object Model (POM) and Singleton pattern for WebDriver management.
+A Behavior-Driven Development (BDD) framework using Selenium, Cucumber, and JUnit for automating UI tests, following best practices like the Page Object Model (POM) and Singleton pattern for WebDriver management.

 ## Description